The True Ancient Capital: Why Orkney Beats Stonehenge

 Science vs. The "Old Books"

 Carbon dating and real science cannot lie, but historical interpretation is a different beast entirely.
 We spent a long time being misread by people who preferred their own theories to the evidence under their feet.
-Take Skara Brae: for years, it was classified as "Pictish" by those who didn't want to grapple with its true age.
+Nobody gave the early builders the credit they were due.
+Take Skara Brae: both the early excavator William Watt and later the prominent archaeologist V. Gordon Childe went with the theory that the village was "Pictish" (Iron Age, thousands of years later).
+They simply couldn't wrap their minds around its true antiquity or accept that "remote" northern islanders were that advanced so early.
 It was a massive, confident mistake.
 Yet, you have to wonder if there is a subtle truth in that error—perhaps a recognition that this landscape possesses a raw, enduring quality that feels entirely distinct from the rest of the country.

 The "Ancient Capital" didn't reside in a flat, southern field; it was forged in the wind and salt of these islands.
 We have the soil, the structures, and the persistence of a culture that has been in good order since long before the rest of the country found its footing.
+If you are trying to weigh up this concentrated archaeological powerhouse against the wilder, maritime landscapes further north, you can read our breakdown in Orkney vs. Shetland: A Local Guide to Choosing Your Island.
 History is a living argument, and here, the stones do the talking.
 They have a very different story to tell than the one you’ll find in the gift shops down south.

 Historic Orkney | Generational knowledge.
 No scripts.
 Just the islands.